 The bright sunlight was filtering through the front entrance, but the impressive thing about these last two screenshots is how easy it was to get them.
 I didn’t even bother with the mounting sphere; I just placed the camera on top of something waist-high in the room and was good to go.
 The simplicity in this system is simply too hard to ignore.

 Cost is the first factor I would consider a drawback for some consumers.
 I cannot ignore that our economy is not what it once was, and many people are living on a lot less.
-The SM2200, the basic starter system, sells for $199.95.
+The SM2200, the basic starter system, sells for around $199.95.
 Despite the price, do I think the system and the technology are worth it?
 Again, I have to say yes.
-(Don’t forget, I’ll show you how to shave 15 percent off the price, at the end of this review.)

 As great as this system is, there are additional drawbacks when it comes to temperature.
 Some locations may not be able to use the system as an outdoor feature since the casing is limited to 32 to 122 degrees Fahrenheit.
 While this temperature range will work in most places without issue, it may be something to consider in colder climates.
 With that said, this only applies to the outdoor casing’s temperature restrictions.
 Temperatures inside a home would never exceed those extremes — or at least I hope not.